techidaily/site-android-pokemon-go/source/_posts/in-2024-where-is-the-best-place-to-catch-dratini-on-itel-s23plus-drfone-by-drfone-virtual-android.md

 ![Pokemon go hacks 2](https://images.wondershare.com/drfone/2020/Pokemon_go_hacks_2.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/PNw3Lb26wFA?si=5NR1XRVSp41EQYMy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Now you want to make sure that the charged attacks are learned and how they can be used as a weapon against the other players.
 The Pokémon should also be chosen as per the ability as different Pokémon have different charged attack ability overall.
 The Pokémon is of a different kind as all benefit from the charge attack in different states.
 It also means that you get to choose Pokémon like Tyranitar which will get you to through the battle with highly advanced skills.
 Typhlosion is a dual-type Pokémon and the raids which are done using it benefit the trainers as compared to single types.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qv4Qm7kpeMs?si=9fv5SOS5a2DvixTK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2: What can you get from trainer battles Pokémon go?